-Our monthly lecture and panel discussion series offers an Indigenous perspective on a variety of topics, including history, culture, current events, and subjects of debate.
-See our calendar of events for the next event and watch recordings of past events below.
-Updated Monthly.
+The Counter Narrative was our monthly lecture and panel discussion series that offered an Indigenous perspective on a variety of topics, including history, culture, current events, and subjects of debate.

 RadioActive: Nuclear Boom.
 4/21/21

 Session Two of a Three part series on Nuclear Science in New Mexico from a Pueblo perspective.
 This session will take a closer look at the conditions and impact of the mines and laboratories during the height of the nuclear era.
 Panelists: Petuuche Gilbert (Acoma Pueblo) Multicultural Alliance for a Safe Environment and Acoma and Laguna Coalition for a Safe Environment.
 Marian Naranjo (Santa Clara Pueblo), Founder and Director, Honor Our Pueblo Existence.
 Moderated by Rachel Moore (Hopi).

 This panel discussion explores the maintenance of natural ecosystems and their impact on Pueblo communities.
 Panelists: KaiT Bluesky (Cochiti Pueblo) SFIS High School Instructor and Wildlife Biologist.
 Glen Harper (Santa Ana Pueblo) Range and Wildlife Division Manager, Cecilia Shileds (Picuris Pueblo, Mescalero Apache, Ohkay Owingeh) Forrestry Coordinator

 RadioActive: A Complicated and Controversial History.
 3/18/21